• About TTT

 800 First Monday Lane, Canton, TX

-First Monday Canton, located just outside of Dallas, is one of the most popular markets in Texas, with over 5,000 vendors.
-Canton Trade Days is a great place to buy and sell all types of goods.
+Located just outside of Dallas on Interstate 20, Canton Trade Days is one of the most popular markets in Texas.
+With over 5,000 vendors, It is a great place to buy and sell all types of goods.
 You can find new and used items, antiques, crafts, fashion vendors, and more.
 There are nice restrooms throughout.
+For a list of vendors at Canton Trade Days, visit First Monday Canton.

-Years ago, my mom and I bundled ourselves up and trekked there in January.
+Years ago, my mom and I bundled up and trekked there in January.
 It was cold, but we got some hot chocolate to warm us up and mostly shopped inside buildings with heat.
-I remember finding some unique for my house and garden.
+I remember finding something unique for my house and garden.

 When: Always the weekend before the first Monday of every month.